gixxi/comparareetpendere/README.md

 =====

-Assuming you have several sourcecode files you want to compare in the current directory the the following python code generated a file output.html in the current directory:
+Assuming you have several sourcecode files you want to compare in the current directory, you might either use the command line script *run.py* or a your own *python script*.

+# Command line #

+To get help enter:

+	python3 run.py -h

+To generate the output enter:

+	python3 run.py -i Quicksort.hs -i Quicksort.java -t 'Haskell Quicksort' -t 'Java Quicksort' -o output.html

+# Your own python script #

+The following python code generated a file output.html in the current directory: